 Who We Are

-We are scientists and engineers passionate about solving problems and removing drudgery from our clients’ through advanced computing techniques and innovative workflows.
-We are fluent in the language of science with 90% of our team hold advanced degrees, and 65% hold PhDs.
+We are scientists and engineers passionate about solving problems and removing drudgery from our clients’s work through advanced computing techniques and innovative workflows.
+We are fluent in the language of science; 90% of our team hold advanced degrees, and 65% hold PhDs.
 A number of Enthought scientists have made major contributions to scientific computing.

 What We Do